edenx/edenx.github.io/_posts/2020-09-22-construction-of-RKHS.md

 ---
 layout:     post
 title:      "Part 1: Reproducing Kernels and Construction of RKHS"
-subtitle:   "This is the first post of a three-part series on fundamentals of RKHS, which mainly serves as a way to reorganise my understandings of RKHS (in Functional analysis) and kernel methods (in Machine learning) and try to connect the properties of RKHS to its applications in ML."
+subtitle:   "This is the first post of a four-part series on fundamentals of RKHS, which mainly serves as a way to reorganise my understandings of RKHS (in Functional analysis) and kernel methods (in Machine learning) and try to connect the properties of RKHS to its applications in ML."
 thumbnail-img: ""
 date:       2020-09-22 10:00
 author:     "Eden"